domroutley/static-website-module/README.md

     az storage container create -n [container name] --account-name [storage account name]
     ```

-1. Create a `main.tf` (or whatever name you like) file that looks liek the following:
+1. Create a `main.tf` (or whatever name you like) file that looks like the following:

     ```terraform
     module "website" {